dice-cyfronet/redirus/README.md

     include /path/to/generated/nginx/configurations/*;
 }
 ```
+Two elements from presented configuration need to be customized:
++ `/nginx/installation/path/nginx.pid` file where nginx pid will be written.
++ `/path/to/generated/nginx/configurations/*` path to the place where redirus
+worker will be generating configurations specific to registered redirections. `*`
+is necessary at the end in order to load all configurations from this directory.

 If  nginx is to bind to a low-numbered port, e.g. port 80,
 the following command needs to be executed as root: